luke-herbst/MovieSearchApp/README.md

 # Movie Search App

 This Android app allows users to search for movies using the OMDb API.
-It features Firebase authentication, a movie search screen, and functionality to display movie details like title, poster, year of release, genre, rating, runtime, and IMDB page links.
+It features Firebase authentication, a movie search screen, and functionality to display movie details.
 The app also saves the user's search history to Firestore and stores a random poster image from each search in a private GitHub repository.

 ## Functionality